alexzhangs/xsh/README.md

 #### 5.2.1 Debugging Utilities

-Enable debug mode by setting environment variable: `XSH_DEBUG`.
+Enable debug mode by setting an environment variable: `XSH_DEBUG`.

 Debug the called utility with `set -vx`: